Interactive Walkthrough Software

 In-app guidance that points at the button on screen, not a screenshot from last quarter.
 Live walkthroughs built from what the user sees right now.

 The product tour starts at step 1 of 14.
-By step 4 the overlay doesn't match the screen because someone renamed a menu item in settings last week.
+By step 4 the overlay doesn't match the screen, because someone renamed a menu item in settings last week and the tour vendor hasn't caught up.

 Interactive walkthrough software is usually baked into one web app.
 On a Mac, real work crosses Figma, Slack, Mail, and four browser tabs.
-A tour inside Salesforce doesn't help with the export step in Numbers.
+A tour inside Salesforce doesn't help with the export step in Numbers, that's where software onboarding and software tutor for Mac workflows diverge from single-app tours.

 What actually works